 Treating the Whole Patient: Psychologist Andrea Díaz

-Due to the social stigma which often haunts cleft patients and their families – as well as the crushing effects of poverty many feel in their daily lives – depression is an ever-present health hazard.
+Due to the social stigma that often haunts patients and families affected by cleft – as well as the crushing effects of poverty many feel in their daily lives – depression is an ever-present health hazard.
 Psychologists like Andrea Díaz of Operation Smile's Gilberto Mariño Contreras Centro de Atención Integral in Bogotá, Colombia provide invaluable support for our patients and their families so that they can live healthier, more fulfilling lives both before and after receiving surgery from Operation Smile.

 At Gilberto Mariño Contreras Centro de Atención Integral, the year-round Operation Smile care center in Bogotá, Colombia, patients receive comprehensive care including dental work, speech therapy, nutrition, psychology, parental workshops, genetics studies, social works, audiology, orthodontics and more.
 The idea is that surgery provides immediate care, but all the other disciplines are necessary to treat the whole patient.